Measure Preserving Words are Primitive: Introduction

-\end{thm} In Section \secref{Profinite} we explain how this circle of ideas is related to the study of profinite groups.
-In particular we have the following corollary (see also Corollary \corref{prim_in_F_k_iff_prim_in_hF_k}): \begin{cor} The set $P$ of primitive elements in $\F_{k}$ is closed in the profinite topology. \end{cor} In order to prove Theorem \thmref{mp_is_prim}, one needs to exhibit, for each non-primitive word $w\in\F_{k}$, some ``witness'' finite group with respect to which $w$ is not measure preserving.
+In order to prove Theorem \thmref{mp_is_prim}, one needs to exhibit, for each non-primitive word $w\in\F_{k}$, some ``witness'' finite group with respect to which $w$ is not measure preserving.
 Our witnesses are always the symmetric groups $S_{n}.$ In fact, it is enough to restrict one's attention to the average number of fixed points in the random permutation $\alpha_{S_{n}}\left(w\right)$ (which we also denote by $\alpha_{n}\left(w\right)$).
-We summarize this in the following stronger version of Theorem \thmref{mp_is_prim}: \begin{thm*}[\textbf{\ref{thm:mp_is_prim}}\textbf{\emph{'}}] Let $w\in\F_{k}$, and for every finite group $G$, let $\alpha_{G}\in\Hom\left(\F_{k},G\right)$ denote a random homomorphism chosen with uniform distribution.
+We summarize this in the following stronger version of Theorems \ref{thm:mp-word-is-prim} and \thmref{mp_is_prim}: \begin{thm*}[\ref*{thm:mp_is_prim}'] Let $w\in\F_{k}$, and for every finite group $G$, let $\alpha_{G}\in\Hom\left(\F_{k},G\right)$ denote a random homomorphism chosen with uniform distribution.
 Then the following are equivalent: \begin{enumerate} \item $w$ is primitive. \item $w$ is measure preserving: for every finite group $G$ the random element $\alpha_{G}\left(w\right)$ has uniform distribution. \item For every $n\in\mathbb{N}$ the random permutation $\alpha_{n}\left(w\right)=\alpha_{S_{n}}\left(w\right)$ has uniform distribution. \item For every $n\in\mathbb{N}$, the expected number of fixed points in the random permutation $\alpha_{n}\left(w\right)=\alpha_{S_{n}}\left(w\right)$ is 1:

 \item For infinitely many $n\in\mathbb{N}$,